A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Experimental Settings

-\texttt{Thyroid} is originally from the UCI machine learning repository \cite{dua_uci_2017}, and we used the reformatted dataset provided as a part of the ODDS repository \cite{rayana_odds_2016}.
-The reformatted dataset comprises six real features, eliminating the 15 categorical features of the original.
-The original problem of the dataset is to determine a patient is hypothyroid or not.
+\texttt{Thyroid} is originally from the UCI machine learning repository \citep{dua_uci_2017}, and we used the reformatted dataset provided as a part of the ODDS repository \citep{rayana_odds_2016}.
+The reformatted dataset comprises six real-valued features, eliminating the 15 categorical features of the original.
+The original task for which the dataset was prepared is to determine whether a patient is hypothyroid or not.
 For anomaly detection purposes, within the three classes of normal functioning, subnormal functioning, and hyperfunction, the first two are used as normal data, and the last is as anomalous data.

-\texttt{BreastW} is originally from the UCI machine learning repository \cite{dua_uci_2017}, and we used the reformatted dataset provided as a part of the ODDS repository \cite{rayana_odds_2016}.
-The dataset comprises nine features that take values from 1 to 10.
+\texttt{BreastW} is originally from the UCI machine learning repository, and we used the reformatted dataset provided as a part of the ODDS repository.
+The dataset comprises nine features that take categorical values from 1 to 10.
 The original problem is the classification between benign and malignant classes.
 For anomaly detection purposes, the malignant class is used as anomalous data.

-\texttt{U2R} is a part of the NSL-KDD dataset \cite{tavallaee_detailed_2009}, which is a modified version of the KDD Cup 1999 dataset.
+\texttt{U2R} is a part of the NSL-KDD dataset \citep{tavallaee_detailed_2009}, which is a modified version of the KDD Cup 1999 dataset.
 From the NSL-KDD dataset, we used the part of the dataset corresponding to the U2R attack type.
-We eliminated the six categorical features and a real feature that does not change in the dataset, which resulted in the following ten features (in the original names):
+We eliminated the six categorical features and a real-valued feature that does not change in the dataset, which resulted in the following ten features (in the original names):